Medical Aid in Dying:

 And, please scroll down!

-Medical Aid in Dying: What it Is, and Why Now
+What MAiD Is, What’s it’s Not, Safeguards, and Why Now

 Safeguards